 Actually, use of this digitizer/plotter/sound (DPS) emulator is not limited to an HP 9845.
 Due to the widely device-independent nature of HPGL, it should work in principal with many other HPGL capable systems.
 It has been roughly tested (successfully) both with an HP-86 and an HP9836.
 However, though the execution of HPGL commands is not a science, the HP-IB part of the emulator is still quite sensitive to the not completely standardized, system dependent use of the HP-IB bus.

 Just like with the HPDrive utility for mass storage, an HPGL emulator will of course never really replace the feeling with a real graphics tablet and real plotters with their pens flying across the paper.
 But it can be quite useful if you like to explore the vector graphics capabilities of the HP 9845 without owning the appropriate input/output devices.

-It is hard to determine the exact birth date of the HP Graphics Language (HPGL, or HP-GL).
 Fact is, that the HPGL was one of the first and certainly still is the most important plotter language, and the 9872A plotter can be considered as the grandfather of all HPGL devices.
 HPGL is a page description language similar to PCL, Postscript or PDF.
 Actually, PCL, as also developed by HP for its printers, inherits HPGL as a subset, and many printer drivers are still capable of printing HPGL instructions.
 Although originally designed as a plotter control language and later extended for digitizing input, HPGL can also be used as an interchange format for vector graphics data.
 Actually, CAD applications still use HPGL as a basic interchange format.
 There is no special file meta data required, the HPGL commands can be directly 'printed' into a file instead of sending them to an output device to obtain a valid HPGL data file.